I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 I now use these devices at home:

-- VieLight 810 – This is an intranasal device with 810 nm of near infrared light.
+Vielight 810 – This is an intranasal device with 810 nm of near infrared light that I use regularly.
 It penetrates deeper into brain tissue and is absorbed better by the central nervous system.
-You can get it through Amazon or the developer’s website.
-If you get it through the developer’s website, you can use the coupon code JORDANFALLIS for a 10% discount.
+If you decide to get this one, you can use the coupon code JORDANFALLIS for a 10% discount.
+Some research has shown a 20-fold higher efficiency of light delivery to the deep brain through the nose instead of transcranial application.

 This may seem strange and dangerous, but don’t worry – LLLT is very safe (66).